State of Wisconsin

 In order to apply a 10-year disqualification penalty, the state agency needs to prove a person made a false statement or misrepresented their identity or place of residence while applying for or participating in Wisconsin FoodShare.

-Before imposing the 10-year disqualification period:
+Before imposing the 10-year disqualification period, there must be one of the following:

 Duplicate participation itself does not support the application of a 10-year program disqualification.
-There must be clear and convincing evidence that the person misrepresented or falsified their identity or place of residence to receive SNAP and/or FoodShare in more than one household.
+There must be clear and convincing evidence that the person misrepresented or falsified their identity or place of residence to receive SNAP or FoodShare in more than one household.

 Example 3 Janice moves to Wisconsin in May and applies for FoodShare.
 She reports she is employed, she lives at a Wisconsin address, and that she is not receiving SNAP in another state.
 The IM worker determines Janice is eligible, and her application is approved after verifying her employment.
 Later, it is discovered that Janice received SNAP in Texas in May.
 The IM worker pursues an IPV through an administrative disqualification hearing.